RockitBootcamp/Phoenix/Orientation.md

 - Graduating a milestone requires
   - Passing a multiple choice test
   - Passing a technical interview with teachers
-  - Turning in a project for the milestone
+  - Turning in a project for the milestone and reviewed with an instructor.
 - Lessons are often repeated since students might be on different milestones.
 - Students can request more difficult material if they wish and are encouraged to do so if they feel like the class is not challenging them enough.
+- Most lessons have practice material.
+The most successful students have completed the practice material and created their own material.
+We encourage you to practice doing more than reading.
 - Homework is rarely turned in.
 There are no grades in the bootcamp, so homework is never graded.
 The purpose of homework is to study and practice.
 If you don't understand a part of your homework, then please ask questions.
 There are times we assign homework without following up.
 The idea is that you are responsible for following up if you have questions.

 ## Professional and Personal Development